arbor-sim/arbor/doc/install/python.rst

     it with the flags you need.

 ..
 Note::
-    Detailed instructions on how to install using CMake are in the :ref:`Python configuration <install-python>` section of the
-    :ref:`installation guide <in_build_install>`.
+    Detailed instructions on how to install using CMake are in the :ref:`Python configuration <install-python>` section of the :ref:`installation guide <in_build_install>`.
-    CMake is recommended if you need more control over Arbors compilation, plan to use Arbor with C++, or if you are integrating with package managers such as Spack and EasyBuild.
+    CMake is recommended if you need more control over compilation and installation, plan to use Arbor with C++, or if you are integrating with package managers such as Spack and EasyBuild.

 Dependencies